Sign in

 Day 03: Phakding – Namche Bazar (3,440m) – B.L.D

 We continue the walk on the Everest base camp trail after breakfast.
 Our destination for the day is the beautiful mountain town of Namche Bazar.
 The trail takes us through a winding trail up the mountains.
 As we continue the walk towards the destination, we cross several suspension bridges on the trail.
-After checking into the Sagarmatha national park at Monjo, we continue the walk to Namche for the day.
+After checking into the Sagarmatha national park at Monjo, we continued the walk to Namche for the day.

 Once we reach Namche Bazar, a prosperous mountain trading town in the Everest region, we will check into a guest house and relax.
 A nicely settled town in the terraced slope, Namche Bazar brings you the spectacular views of mountains like Thamserku (6,6232m) and Kongde Ri (6,187m) to its west.